Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

 Vitamin D3 has an extensive safety record.
-The European Food Safety Authority sets the tolerable upper intake level at 100 µg (4,000 IU) per day for adults.
+The European safety limit for adults is set at 100 µg (4,000 IU) per day.
 The dosages proposed by Singular (25 to 89 µg) remain below this threshold.

 Scientific Studies